You Could Save Big by Opting Out of Your Employer’s Health Plan

 Your company may contribute financially to your insurance premium cost, but they may not contribute to your spouse’s or kids’ plans (if they offer it to them at all).
 In that case, it probably makes sense to shop for private health insurance for your family members to see if there are other plans that fit their needs at a more appealing price point.
 You could be surprised at the savings you find here.

 Regardless, the main thing is to get the right coverage for the right cost for you.
 Need help?
-Email us email@example.com.
+Email our Care Crew at firstname.lastname@example.org.

-Find the Friday health plan that’s just right for you.
+Find the Friday plan that’s just right for you.